Medicine Overview of Nimsaid Tablet

 Abdominal pain, Constipation, Diarrhoea, Epigastric pain, Flatulence, Nausea, Vomiting, Indigestion.

 How to use Nimsaid Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Nimsaid 100mg Tablet with food.
+Nimsaid 100mg Tablet is to be taken with food.

 How Nimsaid Tablet works

 Nimsaid 100mg tablet is a non-steroidal anti-inflammatory drug (NSAID).
 It works by blocking the release of certain chemical messengers that cause fever, pain and inflammation (redness and swelling).